The Ultimate Guide to Canadian Payroll Year-End

 4. Housing, low/free rent, board & lodging

-With the exception of special or remote worksites, most employees that receive free or subsidized housing from their employer would be deemed to receive a taxable benefit based on fair market value (FMV).
+Except for special or remote worksites, most employees who receive free or subsidized housing from their employer would be deemed to receive a taxable benefit based on fair market value (FMV).
 In some instances, the value of the benefit may be reduced.

 5. Unreported payments